jido/Arcadam/README.md

 ```
 1. This is number one
-** It has two bullet points
+* It has two bullet points
-** This is the second bullet
+* This is the second bullet
 .
 This is number two
-  ..
+  .
 This is a sublist
-  .. with three elements
+  . with three elements
+  .
+This is the third element
   ..
-This is the third element
+Other list nested inside

 [list]
 1. The list attribute forces a